Malaysian comics: Gila-Gila and humor magazines

-A standout publication of this period was Gila-Gila, launched in 1978 by cartoonists Jaafar Tibe, Mishar, and others.
+A standout publication of this period was Gila-Gila, launched in 1978 by cartoonists Jaafar Taib, Mishar, and others.
 The title, derived from the Malay word gila meaning “mad”, reflected its inspiration from the American humor magazine Mad.
 Known for its satire of Western culture, Mad was popular among students and the English-educated population during the late 1960s and 1970s, a time when Westernization was being promoted in Malaysia.
 Gila-Gila aimed to satirize Malay society in Malay language, producing cartoons that parodied Malay literature, folklore, history, and films.
 The magazine was a major success, with its circulation reaching 200,000 at its peak, making it the largest magazine in the country.

 The success of Gila-Gila inspired the emergence of other humor magazines, including Gelihati, published by a major book publisher.
 By 2003, more than 50 humor magazines had sprung up in the market, leading to saturation.
 To adapt, magazines began specializing in specific genres, such as Lanun (religion) and Mangga (entertainment).
-The first women’s humor magazine, Cabai, featured one of rare female cartoonists, Cabai.
+The first women's humor magazine, Cabai, featured one of rare female cartoonists, Cabai.
 The teen-oriented magazine Ujang was named after its lead artist, Ujang, who began his career at Gila-Gila.
 Ujang revitalized the Malaysian comics industry in the early 1980s with Aku Budak Minang (lit.
 I am a Minang Kid) and Atuk (lit.
 Grandpa), both of which were adapted into animated series.
 Due to the limited Malay-language market, some magazines were published in English, while others focused on silent cartoons.
 Despite the challenges, humor magazines like Bekazon continued to be published into the 2020s.

 By this time, most Malaysian cartoonists held other primary jobs, but Gila-Gila changed the landscape by raising fees to a level where full-time cartoonists could make a living.
 (Note: As of 1984, Gila-Gila was paying its contributors a maximum page fee of 35 ringgit.
 By Malaysian standards of average income at the time, this was comparable to around 1,000 dollars in the United States.
 In contrast, fees for newspaper cartoons were as low as about 5 ringgit per work, largely due to competition with foreign works which had lower copyright fees.)
 The magazine also nurtured young artists, fostering interaction among artists and elevating their status.
 By around 1990, the total number of cartoonists contributing to humor magazines around was estimated to about 50 full-time professionals and 100 semi-professionals.